Columbia Park

-Columbia Park or Columbia Avenue Grounds was a baseball park in Philadelphia.
-It was built in 1901 as the first home of the Philadelphia Athletics, who played there for eight seasons, including two games of the 1905 World Series.

-Columbia Park fell into disuse after the Athletics' move in 1909 to the larger Shibe Park, and was demolished in the 1910s.
+Columbia Park or Columbia Avenue Grounds was a baseball park in the Brewerytown neighborhood of Philadelphia.
+It was built in 1901 as the first home of the American League Philadelphia Athletics, who played there for eight seasons, including two games of the 1905 World Series.
+Columbia Park was also used by amateur and Negro League baseball teams, as well as for college and professional football.
+Columbia Park was repurposed and used for circus performances in 1909 after the Athletics' move to the larger Shibe Park.
+The site would be sold in 1913 and developed with residential housing.